 There’s a reason they’re called fossil fuels—and your home relies on them more than you may think.
-While many of us think that cars are the main culprit of pollution and climate change, the reality is that homes and buildings cause nearly a third of the problem with natural gas pollution.
+While many of us think that cars are the main culprit of pollution and climate change, the reality is that homes and buildings cause nearly a third of the problem because of pollution from natural gas.
 Switching to electric at home will improve air quality, lower energy costs and reduce your carbon footprint—all while modernizing your home.

 Make Your Home More Energy Efficient

 Today’s electric appliances need less energy to do their job.
 In some cases, we’re talking about appliances that are 3-5 times as efficient as their gas counterparts.
 That’s worth repeating: three to five times as efficient as what you’re probably using right now.